 Seasonal influenza (flu) is caused by viruses which infect the respiratory tract (the nose, throat and lungs).
 The infection spreads quickly through communities as the virus passes from person to person.
-Sadly, each year in the U.S., more than 20,000 children under the age of 5 are hospitalized and approximately 100 die as a result of the flu.
+Each year in the U.S., more than 20,000 children under the age of 5 are hospitalized and approximately 100 die as a result of the flu.

 Flu spreads through the air when people cough or sneeze and people nearby inhale the virus.
 The flu virus can also be spread to adults and children when a person wipes their eyes or puts their hands in their mouth or nose after touching a surface that has flu virus on it.